morissetcl/morissetcl.github.io/projects.md

 	<div class="small-12 columns">
 	<br>
 	<a href="https://play.google.com/store/apps/details?id=com.moodtoverse.moodtoverse" target="_blank"><h3>Mood To Verse</h3></a>
-    <p> Mood To Verse is a Christian mobile application which allow you to find the right Bible verse regarding your answer at three questions.
+    <p> Mood To Verse is a Christian mobile application which allows you to find the right Bible verse regarding your answer with three questions.
 Available only on Android and in French. </p>

     <b>Under the hood</b>
     <ul>